richardhendricksen/pact-example-angular-spring-boot/README.md

 This code provides examples how to setup contract testing using Angular 8 as a Consumer and Spring Boot as a Provider.

-## Consumer
+## Consumers
-This repository contains 2 consumers, both are Angular 8 front-ends.
+This repository contains 2 Consumers, both are Angular 8 front-ends.
 Contracts are written to `pacts` root folder.
 The difference is the used framework to setup the Pact tests: Karma and Jest.

 ### Karma